Newark Ave: Nine Nights of Navratri

 Garba music is primarily based on strong percussions with an upbeat rhythm.
 The percussion used are traditional Indian instruments called the dholak, dhol, and tabla.
 The lyrics accompanying the instruments play homage and prayers to the Goddess Durga.
 In the Jersey City Navratri, singer Jenny Shripali and her band play along a stage where thousands dance around her.

 Save the Date

 If you’ve missed this year’s festivities – feel free to check up on India Square for next year’s dates.
+Check our listings for Indian cuisine to discover restaurants in and around India Square.
 The festival always takes place on Newark Avenue on two weekends in October!